DIAGNijmegen/AbdomenMRUS-prostate-segmentation/README.md

 - Anindo Saha: Anindya.Shaha@radboudumc.nl
 - Henkjan Huisman: Henkjan.Huisman@radboudumc.nl

-## Algorithm
+## Inference
 This algorithm is hosted on [Grand-Challenge.com](https://grand-challenge.org/algorithms/prostate-segmentation/).
+Alternatively, [inference can be performed locally](inference/README.md).

 ## Summary
 This algorithm segments the whole prostate gland in biparametric MRI (bpMRI).
 Development of this model was geared toward robust prostate segmentation, at the expense of fine-grained zonal segmentation.
 This algorithm was used to provide prostate segmentations for the [PI-CAI challenge](https://pi-cai.grand-challenge.org/).